OCHA-DAP/ds-raster-pipelines/docs/usage.md

 - `--version {6,7}`, `-v {6,7}`: IMERG version to use (7 is technically 07B, default: 7)
 - `--create-auth-files`, `-caf`: Create authorization files for accessing IMERG datasets

+## FloodScan Options

+- `--start-date DATE`, `-s DATE`: Start date to retrieve and process FloodScan data (format: YYYY-MM-DD, default: yesterday)
+- `--end-date DATE`, `-e DATE`: End date to retrieve and process FloodScan data (format: YYYY-MM-DD, default: yesterday)
+- `--version {5}`, `-v {5}`: FloodScan version to use (5 is the only one supported at the moment)
+- `--historical-run`: Run using historical netcdf files and daily zipped files
+- `--update`: Run update for yesterday if available
+-
 ## Examples

 1. Run ERA5 pipeline in local mode for years 2020-2022: